-- Building capability and lifting value in Europe and USA, where there is strong demand for organic. - Further investment in consumer research to understand the needs of organic consumers. - Deepening our reach in specialist organic distribution channels.
+- Building capability and lifting value in Europe and North America, where there is strong demand for organic. - Further investment in consumer research to understand the needs of organic consumers.

-Globally consistent brand positioning and clearly differentiated consumer packaging that reinforces a premium position and drives consumer willingness to pay.
+- Deepening our reach in specialist organic distribution channels - Globally consistent brand positioning that aligns with the values of the organic consumer, reinforcing a premium position and driving consumer willingness to pay.